zaiats85/degree_project/README.md

 Thema: "Online platform.
 Ski Rent"

 ### `Idea:`
-In response to numerous ski rent points existanse, in the area of popular ukrainian ski resorts: Bukovel (n=180*), Dragobrat (n=40), Slavske (n=60) there is an idea to logically combine them in a single digital network, solving the following tasks
+In response to the existence of numerous ski rent points, in the popular Ukrainian ski resorts of Bukovel (n=180*), Dragobrat (n=40) and Slavske (n=60) there is an idea to logically combine them into a single digital network, solving the following issues:

 #### `for Vacationers:`
 - market (non speculative) prices for inventory
 - pre-order online
-- invertory availability monitoring
+- inventory availability monitoring
 - reviews, complaints and encouragements, discussions, situational chats, help.

 #### `for rent Owners:`